hep-gc/docker/external_cloud/csv2/separated_containers/run_csv2/README.md

   $ docker ps
   ~~~~

-  Use the following command to start an interactive bash shell in the csv2 container:
+  Use the following command to start an interactive bash shell in the condor container:

   ~~~~
   $ docker exec -it [name of running condor container] /bin/bash